BOBODDY/pwned/README.md

 An app for checking the Have I Been Pwned public API.
 Written in Kotlin using Retrofit.

-Not to be super secure
+Not to be super secure.

+This was made to learn Kotlin.